Working with server

 remoteEvents.on(handlers);

-The RestDataProvider.getIDResolver() method gives you a function to sync client IDs with server IDs.
-When you create something new (card/column/row) on the client, it first gets a temporary ID, and the real server ID is stored in the store.
-The idResolver() function helps keep these IDs in sync.
-The signature is idResolver(id: TID, type: number).
+The RestDataProvider.getIDResolver() method gives you a function to keep client and server IDs in sync.
+When you create a new object (card/column/row/link) on the client, it gets a temporary ID and a server ID in the store.
+The idResolver() function helps match up the client ID with the server ID.
+Here’s how it looks: idResolver(id: TID, type: number)

-If you want to avoid sending a new request to the server, use the skipProvider: true flag when calling board.api.exec().
+To keep the client from sending a duplicate request to the server, use skipProvider: true when calling board.api.exec().

 Grouping two or more statuses into a single column

-Sometimes you might want to show cards from different statuses in one column (for example, having a single column for cards with To do and Unassigned statuses).
+Sometimes you might want to show cards from different columns all together in a single column (like combining To do and Unassigned statuses into one column).

-To set this up, add a custom field (like status) that holds the card's current status.
-The column field will store the common status.
+To do this, you can add a custom field (for example, status) that keeps track of the card’s current status.
+The column field will hold the general column status.

-Then, define rules for grouping cards.
-For instance, you might group cards into columns using these statuses:
+Next, set up rules for grouping cards.
+For example, you might group cards into columns like this:

-• todo, unassigned - for the Open column
+- todo, unassigned go into the Open column

-• dev, testing - for the Inprogress column
+- dev, testing go into the Inprogress column

-• merged, released - for the Done column
+- merged, released go into the Done column

-There are a couple of ways to implement this grouping:
+There are a couple of ways to group cards by status into a single column:

 Server side grouping

-If you want to handle grouping on the server, your backend needs to be able to push data to the client using WebSockets (see Multiuser backend).
+If you want to do the grouping on the server, your backend needs to send data to the client using WebSockets (see Multiuser backend).

 func Update(id int, c Card) error {